-The St James' Nursery is bright, spacious and welcoming, and provides a range of opportunities for your child to learn, grow and flourish.
+The St James' Early Years Unit is bright, spacious and welcoming, and provides a range of opportunities for your child to learn, grow and flourish.
 We value quality early years education, giving children the building blocks they need to succeed when they start school.
 Our Nursery caters for children aged 2 to 4 year olds.

 All the activities we offer are designed to give children an opportunity to experience their environment, practice and develop skills, increase their knowledge, and to be given chances to make choices, to be praised and encouraged, and to feel comfortable and secure in a warm, loving environment.

-Our Nursery is staffed by Early Years specialist teacher, Miss Baird, and a team of dedicated, highly trained teaching assistants who are all passionate about ensuring all children receive the highest level of care and education.
+Our Nursery and Reception classes are staffed by Early Years specialist teacher, Miss Baird, Miss Wright and a team of dedicated, highly trained teaching assistants who are all passionate about ensuring all children receive the highest level of care and education.
 We would love to meet you and your little one, so please contact our office on 01695 728989 to arrange a visit today and we will show you around our lovely unit.

 We offer part time and full time sessions, including lunch, Monday to Friday, term time only.
 Here at St James' we take children from the term after they turn 2 years old.
 We offer the government 15 hour scheme.